BVU mourns death of Tara Smith

 “She was unafraid to be herself and taught others that same thing.” –Tessa Baxter, BVU alumna and friend of Tara Smith.

 The tragic news of a BVU’s student sudden passing spread across the University’s campus earlier this week.
-Tara Lynnette Smith died September 20 in Belton, Missouri from COVID-19.
+Tara Lynnette Smith died September 20 in Belton, Missouri.

-This is the first COVID-19 death of a BVU student whom many people on campus knew and were close to.
-Smith had underlying respiratory conditions which contributed to her death.

 Even though Smith was not completing any courses this semester, she had not technically yet graduated.
 She had two internships left to complete for both her business and theater majors.
 According to the BVU Theater Department, faculty, staff and administration are discussing the possibility of waiving those requirements and granting her a posthumous degree.

-Note: *Correction: An earlier version of this story incorrectly stated that Tara Smith’s death was related to COVID-19.
-That information was redacted from this online version.
-The Tack Online apologizes and seeks transparency when writers occasionally report inaccurate information.